The author is a proud parent of a Boston Terrier. She enjoys sharing her knowledge on various researched topics on the

 1. Are White Boxers a Rare Breed?

 Nearly 18% Boxer puppies born turn out to be white, and they have been around as long as the Boxer breed has been in existence up to date.
 Even so, it is a sad fact that many dog breeders euthanize white pups because they don't meet American Boxer Club or American Kennel Club standards.
-Folks, what if certain humans didn't meet the set standards for homo-sapiens breeding?
+Folks, what if certain humans didn't fit the set standards for homo-sapiens breeding?
 If so, a lot of us wouldn’t be here today.

 2. Are White Boxers Albino?

-Both animal and human albinos are classified as having absolutely no skin pigmentation.
+Both animal and human albinos are classified as having no skin pigmentation.
 Classic traits of an albino are evidenced with having pink eyes and no color to the body at all.

 Given this known fact, white boxers are born with a recessive gene that gives off white hair and still keeps pigmentation (although very little.)
-Still, white boxer's should be kept out of the sun because they are sensitive to exposure and burn easily.
+White boxers should be kept out of the sun because they are sensitive to exposure and burn quickly.

 4. You Can't Register White Boxers With the AKC

 Owners are allowed to register their white boxers to compete in sporting events and obedience training, but association standards dictate that two-thirds of the breed must be brindle or fawn.
 Given that these dogs do not meet requirements, some breeders feel that they are inferior to the classic fawn-colored boxers.

 3. Do White Boxers Have Too Many Health Concerns?

-There are some boxers that are born with high-maintenance conditions such as hearing loss or skin allergies.
+Some boxers are born with high-maintenance conditions such as hearing loss or skin allergies.
 Skin conditions are costly, but oatmeal baths for dogs at your local pet store and special dietary requirements prescribed by a vet can help ease concerns.

-Given these circumstances, most breeders frown upon breeding practice with a white boxer due to aforesaid health concerns and restrictions placed by the association for a show.
+Given these circumstances, most breeders frown upon breeding practice with a white boxer due to health concerns mentioned above and restrictions placed by the association for a show.
 The idea of euthanasia does not sit well with most breeders and many would rather spare these pups for family-oriented purposes since they are overall very delightful pets.